 3. Change Your Daily Routines

 Your daily routine can have a big impact on your headspace.
 For example, morning exerciseis something many people swear by to help them get through the day and feel more motivated.
 Meditation can help to improve clarity and creativity, and using caffeine wisely can help, too.
 Developing a solid daily routine that you actually enjoy can help to get you in a better state of mind and improve your energy tenfold.

 4. Take Time For The Things You Love

 What’s the point in anything if you’re not taking time for the things that you love?
 Even if you just do 30 minutes of your chosen hobby each night, it’ll make a difference to your enjoyment of life and your outlook.
+If you enjoy reading, pick up a book.
+If you enjoy DIY crafts, get into woodworking or drawing.
+If you want something that takes the focus somewhere else, get into niche hobbies like model trains and miniature railroad settings or glasblowing.
 It may be challenging, but the benefits make trying worth it.